paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-044-national-security.md

 Subsec. (c).
 Act Oct.
 28, 1949, substituted “Classification Act of 1949” for “Classification Act of 1923, as amended”.

 #### Effective Date of 2016 Amendment
 Pub.
 L. 114–328, div.
 A, title X, § 1085(b), Dec.
 23, 2016, 130 Stat.
-2423, provided that: “The limitation on the number of professional staff of the National Security Council specified in subsection (e)(3) of section 101 of the National Security Act of 1947 [this section], as amended by subsection (a) of this section, shall take effect on the date that is 18 months after the date of the enactment of this Act [Dec.
+2423, provided that: “The limitation on the number of professional staff of the National Security Council specified in subsection (e)(3) of section 101 of the National Security Act of 1947 [[50 U.S.C.
+3021(e)(3)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section3021/e/3&num=0&edition=prelim)], as amended by subsection (a) of this section, shall take effect on the date that is 18 months after the date of the enactment of this Act [Dec.
 23, 2016].”

 #### Effective Date of 2007 Amendment
 Amendment by Pub.
 L. 110–140 effective on the date that is 1 day after Dec.
 19, 2007, see section 1601 of Pub.
 L. 110–140, set out as an Effective Date note under [section 1824 of Title 2](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title2-section1824&num=0&edition=prelim), The Congress.